ER (TV series): Crossover with Third Watch

 The episode "Brothers and Sisters" (first broadcast on April 25, 2002) begins a crossover that concludes on the Third Watch episode "Unleashed" in which Dr. Lewis enlists the help of Officers Maurice Boscorelli and Faith Yokas to find her sister and niece.

 Ratings

-U.S. seasonal rankings based on average total viewers per episode of ER on NBC are tabulated below.
-Each U.S. network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.
+American seasonal rankings based on average total viewers per episode of ER on NBC are tabulated below.
+Each American network television season starts in late September and ends in late May, which coincides with the completion of May sweeps.
 All times mentioned in this section were in the Eastern and Pacific time zones.
 Ratings for seasons 1–2 are listed in households (the percentage of households watching the program), while ratings for seasons 3–15 are listed in viewers.